Data & Tools Advisory Board Members

 Oliver Schak is a Senior Research and Evaluation Specialist for Santa Clara County’s Behavioral Health Services Department, where he creates data tools and analyses that benchmark the performance of mental health and substance use treatment programs.
 Additionally, Oliver is a nationally recognized expert on higher education affordability and finance, and he has an extensive repertoire of working with education data for decision-makers, and shepherding data tools for consumers.
 He previously served as Research Director at The Institute for College Access & Success (TICAS) and Associate Director of Higher Education Research and Analytics at The Education Trust.
 One of his crowning achievements was helping to launch the College Scorecard, while he served at the U.S. Department of Education.
 A native of Minneapolis, Oliver graduated from Carleton College with a bachelor’s degree in economics and completed his Master of Public Policy degree at the University of California — Berkeley.

-Iulia Tarasova (she/her)
+Iulia Tarasova (She/Her)

 City of Roseville